Chapter 6: Remote and Distributed

 2. Carol will review John's PR by EOD

-3. I'll follow up with the ops team about the staging environment
+3. I will follow up with the ops team about staging

 Camera Best Practices